hazelcast/hazelcast-jet/site/docs/operations/cluster-sizing.md

 architecture and concepts.
 We will introduce a basic guideline that will help you size your cluster.

-We recommend to always benchmark your setup before deploying it to production.
+We recommend always benchmark your setup before deploying it to production.
 See a sample cluster sizing with benchmark that can be used as a reference.